 When NASA Jet Propulsion Laboratory hired Dana L. Ulery in 1961, it was the first time the organization was open to women engineers.
 She developed algorithms for NASA’s Deep Space Network and worked to automate real-time tracking technology for various space missions.

 Television changed when Oprah Winfrey came on the scene.
 At just 19 years old, she became WTVF-TV’s first (and youngest) Black anchor.
 She went on to own and produce a talk show—a first for women in the industry.
-She's one of the wealthiest people in the world, according to Forbes.
+Today she is among the wealthiest people in the world.

 Denise Morrison served as Campbell Soup Company’s first woman leader in 2011.
 She has been called a “hero of conscious capitalism” for her efforts turning Campbell into a more purpose-driven business.
 Under her leadership, the company developed new standards of transparency, created organic products, reduced food waste, and eliminated wasteful packaging.

 You may also like: Countries with the most oil and who they're selling it to

 Economist Janet Yellen became the first woman to chair the Federal Reserve in 2014.
 She is credited with helping to boost the economy throughout her tenure at the central bank.
 She became the 78th U.S. treasury secretary on Jan.
 26, 2021.

 The first woman to lead a major pharmaceutical company is Heather Bresch, who served as chief executive of Mylan from 2012 until 2020.

 She started working at Mylan 20 years prior when she was hired to type prescription labels in the basement of a factory.
 Mylan and Bresch received intense scrutiny over the years for inflating EpiPen costs, federal investigations of the company, and executive pay.
 Bresch helped to steer Mylan from a 300-employee company making $100 million in revenue in one country to a 45,000-employee business bringing in $20 billion across 165 countries.